dredhezad1/Portfolio/Detection of Credit Card Fraud using Python and ML/README.md

 Furthermore, Seaborn's pairplot() function is used to create a pair plot that examines the distribution of numerical features.
 By showing the relationships between pairs of numerical features, this graph aids in pattern detection.
 Additionally, kernel density estimation (KDE) plots on the diagonal provide insight into the distribution of each feature, revealing potential clusters, patterns, or outliers within the dataset.

 A correlation heatmap is created to visualize how closely numerical features in the resampled dataset correlate with each other.
 Different colors in the heatmap show the strength and direction of these correlations, while values on the heatmap indicate the correlation coefficients.
-This lets us see which features are highly correlated, which can affect how well a model performs and cause multicollinearity problems.
+From this, it can be seen which features are highly correlated, which can affect how well a model performs and cause multicollinearity problems.

 ```python
 # Boxplot of numerical features by class